davidberiro/eigenlayer-contracts/docs/core/DelegationManager.md

     returns (bytes32[] memory)
 ```

 Allows the caller to queue one or more withdrawals of their held shares across any strategy (in either/both the `EigenPodManager` or `StrategyManager`).
-If the caller is delegated to an Operator, the `shares` and `strategies` being withdrawn are immediately removed from that Operator's delegated share balances.
+If the caller is delegated to an Operator, the `depositShares and `strategies` being withdrawn are calculated to their respective withdrawable shares, which is then immediately removed from that Operator's delegated share balances.
 Note that if the caller is an Operator, this still applies, as Operators are essentially delegated to themselves.

-`queueWithdrawals` works very similarly to `undelegate`, except that the caller is not undelegated, and also may choose which strategies and how many shares to withdraw (as opposed to ALL shares/strategies).
+`queueWithdrawals` works very similarly to `undelegate`, except that the caller is not undelegated, and also may choose which strategies and how many deposit shares to withdraw (as opposed to ALL depositShares/strategies).

-All shares being withdrawn (whether via the `EigenPodManager` or `StrategyManager`) are removed while the withdrawals are in the queue.
+All deposit shares being withdrawn (whether via the `EigenPodManager` or `StrategyManager`) are removed while the withdrawals are in the queue.

-Withdrawals can be completed by the caller after max(`minWithdrawalDelayBlocks`, `strategyWithdrawalDelayBlocks[strategy]`) such that `strategy` represents the queued strategies to be withdrawn.
-Withdrawals do not require the caller to "fully exit" from the system -- they may choose to receive their shares back in full once the withdrawal is completed (see [`completeQueuedWithdrawal`](#completequeuedwithdrawal) for details).
+Withdrawals can be completed by the caller after `minWithdrawalDelayBlocks()`.
+Withdrawals do not require the caller to "fully exit" from the system -- they may choose to receive their withdrawable shares back in full once the withdrawal is completed (see [`completeQueuedWithdrawal`](#completequeuedwithdrawal) for details).

 Note that the `QueuedWithdrawalParams` struct has a `withdrawer` field.
 Originally, this was used to specify an address that the withdrawal would be credited to once completed.
 However, `queueWithdrawals` now requires that `withdrawer == msg.sender`.
 Any other input is rejected.

 *Effects*:
 * For each withdrawal:
-    * If the caller is delegated to an Operator, that Operator's delegated balances are decreased according to the `strategies` and `shares` being withdrawn.
+    * If the caller is delegated to an Operator, deposit shares for the Staker are converted to withdrawable shares which then is decremented from the Operator's delegated shares.
-    * A `Withdrawal` is queued for the caller, tracking the strategies and shares being withdrawn
-        * The caller's withdrawal nonce is increased
+    * The Staker's withdrawal nonce is increased by 1 for each `Withdrawal`
+    * If the Strategy is not beaconChainETHStrategy, `_cumulativeScaledSharesHistory` is updated for the corresponding (Operator, Strategy).
+    * The `Withdrawal` is saved to storage
         * The hash of the `Withdrawal` is marked as "pending"
+        * The hash of the `Withdrawal` is set in a mapping to the `Withdrawal` struct itself
+        * The hash of the `Withdrawal` is pushed to `_stakerQueuedWithdrawalRoots`
     * See [`EigenPodManager.removeShares`](./EigenPodManager.md#eigenpodmanagerremoveshares)
     * See [`StrategyManager.removeShares`](./StrategyManager.md#removeshares)

 *Requirements*:
 * Pause status MUST NOT be set: `PAUSED_ENTER_WITHDRAWAL_QUEUE`
 * For each withdrawal:
-    * `strategies.length` MUST equal `shares.length`
+    * `strategies.length` MUST equal `depositShares.length`
+    * The `withdrawer` MUST equal `msg.sender`
     * `strategies.length` MUST NOT be equal to 0
-    * The `withdrawer` MUST equal `msg.sender`
+    * `depositSharesToWithdraw` MUST be less than or equal to existing depositShares in `StrategyManager` or `EigenPodManager`
     * See [`EigenPodManager.removeShares`](./EigenPodManager.md#eigenpodmanagerremoveshares)
     * See [`StrategyManager.removeShares`](./StrategyManager.md#removeshares)